PaulApivat/paulapivat/content/post/twitter_analytics/index.md

 ![strongest](./strongest.png)

-Here are the moderately correlated variables with `user profile clicks`:
+Here are the moderately correlated variables with `User Profile Clicks`:

 ![moderate](./moderate.png)

 As you can see, not only do these provide scatter plots, but they also show the numerical values of the correlation between each pair of variables, which is much more informative than base R.

+Now, its entirely possible that the pattern of correlation in your data is different as the initial patterns we're seeing here are not meant to generalize to a different dataset.